demotuulia/Laravel10_MatchToolsModule/README.md

 At the moment the indexing of the profiles is done by dynamic views.
 Each match has its column in the view.
 By this way we avoid slow and complex views.
  Each time a match is deleted or added a job is stared to reindex the view.
-For more details see [SearchViewService](/Modules/Matches/Services/Search/SearchViewService.php#L32).
+For more details see TODO.